Where are the prices?

 Do I have to live within and belong to the Catholic Archdiocese of Sydney to take part?

 Not necessarily.
 At this pilot stage of the project our suppliers are only able to service the Sydney Metro region, which encompasses all of the Archdiocese.
 Some parts of Parramatta and Broken Bay Dioceses may also be serviceable, and we hope that over time we can grow our supplier list so as to be able service more areas.
 If you belong to another diocese please get in touch with us to discuss your interests, or come along to an Information Session, and we will do our best to find a way to include you in the programme.

 When do I get my solar installed?

-Once you have signed up on the Solar-Go Form (preferably at an Info Session, but it’s also available online here) we’ll pass your details to the solar company and they will get in touch to arrange a quote.
+Once you have signed up on the Solar-Go Form by Registering we’ll contact you to finalise the details and the pass your details to the solar company who will get in touch to arrange a quote.
 Once you’ve accepted the quote they will schedule your job.

 Is my roof suitable for solar panels?
 What about shading?

 Most roofs are suitable for solar panel installation.
 If you are unsure don’t worry come along to an Info Session and we to get more advice.
 If you move forward with the quote the solar company will be able to assist you with your concerns and specific needs.

 For more info on shading and its effects on solar have a look at this article by Community Energy Group, Sunny Shire click here.